jbush001/NyuziProcessor/CONTRIBUTING.md

    ; 61.22 MHz  ; 61.22 MHz       ; clk50               ;      ;
    ...
    ```

 4. For compiler and emulator changes, compile and execute run apps in software/apps.

 # Coding Style

 When in doubt, be consistent with existing code.

+Source files use tabs for indentation, spaces for alignment to the right of
+text.
+Strip trailing whitespace before submitting patches.
+Many editors can
+do this automatically.

-The OpenCores guidelines give
+The OpenCores guidelines give a good set of rules for SystemVerilog sources,
-a good set of rules, which this project generally follows (with some
+which this project generally follows (with some exceptions, which should be
-exceptions, which should be obvious)
+obvious)

 http://cdn.opencores.org/downloads/opencores_coding_guidelines.pdf

-This project uses a few other conventions:
+This project also uses the following additional conventions:

 - Use `logic` to define nets and flops rather than `reg` and `wire`
 - For non-generic components, make the instance name be the same as the component name<br>